 If you and/or your partner have more than £16,000 in savings and investments you cannot claim for HB and CTB (unless you are getting the Pension Credit Guaranteed Credit).

 Second Adult Rebate can help a small number of households if you are a single person who is liable to pay the Council Tax, but have other adults who live with you who are on a low income.
 If you think you may qualify, or want more information, please speak to our officers who will advise you.

-If you are a private tenant renting property or a room from a private commercial landlord and you are on a low income, you may be able to claim and receive LHA which is available from 7th April 2008.
-LHA is the newest way of calculating Housing Benefit and is based on the area in which the customer lives and the number of bedrooms required.
-It ensures that tenants in similar circumstances in the same area receive the same amount of financial support for their housing costs.
+If you are a private tenant renting property or a room from a private landlord and you are on a low income, you may be able to claim and receive LHA as help towards the payment of your rent.

 How do I claim Housing Benefit and/ or Council Tax Support?